shakirscode/shakirscode/README.md

 - 🐳 Experienced with **Docker** and **Kubernetes**
 - 🔧 Skilled in using **Git** and **GitHub** for version control and collaboration

-  ### 🌟 Flagship Project
+## 🌟 Flagship Projects

   **[E-Transit Platform](#)**
-  A Bus Tracking System that enables users to get real-time bus locations—making transit smarter and more efficient.
+ - A Bus Tracking System that enables users to get real-time bus locations—making transit smarter and more efficient.

 ## 🌟 Featured Projects